zjg555543/xlayer-node/docs/components/account_keystore.md

 **NOTE**:

 - Replace `[your private key]` with your Ethereum L1 account private key
 - Replace `[password to encrypt file]` with a password used for file encryption.
-This password must be passed to the Node later on via env variable (`X1_NODE_ETHERMAN_PRIVATEKEYPASSWORD`)
+This password must be passed to the Node later on via env variable (`XLAYER_NODE_ETHERMAN_PRIVATEKEYPASSWORD`)